solita-juhakai/cljviz/README.md

 No options supported at this point.

 ### Known issues

-Generated diagram is an UML class diagram, which is obviously wrong in clojure context.
+- Generated diagram is an UML class diagram, which is obviously wrong in clojure context.

-If your project is big, plantuml may run out of memory and part of image will not be generated.
+- If your project is big, plantuml may run out of memory and part of image will not be generated.
 Try to give more memory to plantuml with e.g.

     $ export PLANTUML_LIMIT_SIZE=12288

+- Tested only in linux.

 ### Future plans